-Referencing correctly is important to demonstrate how widely you have researched your subject, to show the basis of your arguments and conclusions, and to avoid plagiarism.
+Referencing correctly is important to demonstrate how widely you have researched your subject, to show the basis of your arguments and conclusions and to avoid plagiarism.

 Each school in the University requires students to use a specific style of referencing.
 Check the referencing style used in your school before you begin.
+All your citations and references should match the style you are using exactly, including any punctuation, capitalization, italics and bold, and you should use the same referencing style throughout your assignment.

 You need to give the person reading your assignment enough information to find the sources you have consulted.
 This is done by including citations in your work and providing a list of references.